 1. Increased Training Costs

 Driving schools should anticipate higher operational expenses for C/CE license training.
 Every kilometer driven during lessons will incur toll charges at approximately €0.167, adding measurable costs to multi-hour training sessions.
 Schools may need to adjust course fees to maintain profitability while remaining competitive.
+This toll system is just one of several cost pressures driving schools face in 2026—rising fuel excise duties are adding to the financial strain across all license categories.

 2. Mandatory OBU Installation